 Extended Learning provides many of the College's programs and services in communities throughout Cochise County and beyond the county's boundaries.
-Courses and services are scheduled through the Adult Education program, the Benson Center, the Cultural Events Office, the Nogales/Santa Cruz Education Center, Online Campus, the Small Business Development Center, the Willcox Center, and the Workforce Training and Community Education program.
+Courses and services are scheduled through the Adult Education program, the Benson Center, the Nogales/Santa Cruz Center, Online Campus, the Small Business Development Center, the Willcox Center, and the Workforce Training and Community Education program.
 Extended Learning utilizes facilities in public schools, at businesses, and in public-sector agencies.